-For additional information on endowments, contact the College's External Relations Office at (512) 475-9165.
+For additional information on endowments, contact the Moody College's External Relations Office at (512) 475-9165.

 Visit Gift & Estate Planning to explore the possibilities and customize a plan to accomplish your charitable goals.
 Donors who include the University in their estate plans also qualify for membership in the Texas Leadership Society.

-To join the Society and make your own mark on the future of the University and our College, contact the College's External Relations Office at (512) 475-9165, or call the Office of Gift Planning at (866) 4UTEXAS (488-3927).
+To join the Society and make your own mark on the future of the University and the Moody College, contact the Moody College's External Relations Office at (512) 475-9165, or call the Office of Gift Planning at (866) 4UTEXAS (488-3927).